Open Kitchen Design

 Stainless Steel Appliances

-you can cover appliances with panels to match the cabinets or you can have the exposed stainless steel.
+If you do not want to use panels on your appliances to match the cabinets, you can leave the stainless steel exposed.
 In the photo below you can see a stainless steel Sub Zero refrigerator and stainless steel Viking range.
-I personally love to see stainless steel but not everyone feel the same way.
+I personally love to see stainless steel, but not everyone feels the same way.
 A lot of my clients want to have panel ready cabinets and have the entire kitchen match.

 Unique Finishes That Stand Out

 Modern kitchens are often stark.
 There is nothing wrong with adding a little flare or contrast.
 Unique finishes can be a great addition to a modern kitchen design.

 The picture below is of a white kitchen with white cabinets, white subway tile backsplash, and a white countertop, but it is offset with a vibrant gold gooseneck faucet.